 Gwen volunteers every Thursday night at the Food Locker a St. Michael’s Church.
 She also occasionally volunteers at Valley Care, where she has volunteered for over twenty years!
 In fact, she celebrated her 103rd birthday with her Valley Care volunteer friends.
 They took her out for lunch at the Senior Center and brought her a big birthday cake!
 She also had a luncheon celebration with her daughter.

-We are so thankful for Gwen and her contributions to the Livermore community as well as the Heritage Estates community!
+We are so thankful for Gwen and her contributions to the Livermore community as well as the Heritage Estates independent living and assisted living community!
 We’d love for you to join us for lunch or dinner and to meet our amazing residents!